Digital-Methods-HASS/AU788893_Hofman_Oliver/README.md

-"Animal cruelty in Danish newspapers in 1860s-70s" Oliver Hofman, Email: 202506986@post.au.dk

-Using Sentiment analysis the paper delves into how animal cruelty is portrayed and talked about in newspapers in the 1860s and 70s.
-The paper concludes by finding that the overall sentiment was negative, but with some significant positive and neutral values changing over the decades.
+"Amerikafeber: En sentimentale analyse af danske avisers portrættering af udvandring til Amerika" Oliver Hofman, Email: 202506986@post.au.dk

+Using Textmining and Sentiment analysis, the project delves into how emigration to America was viewed by papers across Denmark.